covcom/388COM/Week_08_Wearables/README.md

 Congratulations to those of you who had their Moto 360 delivered last week.
 For those who haven't got it, you can expect a nice Easter present from the university!
 (That's how long it takes to re-process the order.)

 This week we look at Android wearables i.e. watches.
 There are mainly two different usages of an Android watch: 1) as an extension of your phone/tablet.
-By extension I meant the watch provides assistive functions to apps installed on the phone; 2) You can also have apps run directly on the watch, in which case, the watch is a separtated device.
+By extension I meant the watch provides assistive functions to apps installed on the phone; 2) You can also have apps run directly on the watch, in which case, the watch is a separate device.

-To finish exercies in this week, you'll need an Android watch, either AVD or Moto 360. *I'll use an AVD for demo purposes in the lab sheets.* In addition, you must have a physical Android phone/tablet.
+To finish the exercise in this week, you'll need an Android watch, either AVD or Moto 360. *I'll use an AVD for demo purposes in the lab sheets.* In addition, you must have a physical Android phone/tablet.

 > In theory, it's not advisable to connect an emulated watch with an emulated phone.
-But there are work-arounds for this, click [here](http://stackoverflow.com/questions/25205888/pairing-android-and-wear-emulators) in case you don't have an Android phone.
+But there are workarounds for this, click [here](http://stackoverflow.com/questions/25205888/pairing-android-and-wear-emulators) in case you don't have an Android phone.

 ## Lab 1 Notifications on Android wearables

 Suppose you're in a lecture and the lecturer hates it when you check Facebook messages on your phone from time to time, which is also not something you enjoy doing.
 A less awkward solution is to check it on your watch!
-That is, if the notification can be delivered.
+That is if the notification can be delivered.
 Notifications delivered to your phone will automatically be displayed on your watch as well.
 Let's see how.

 ![](http://thenextweb.com/wp-content/blogs.dir/1/files/2014/03/Android-Wear.png)